 Alternate Route Required Tests

-To complete TMI 1, all candidates must submit passing scores on the Praxis Core (or ACT/SAT replacement) and provide a passing Praxis Subject Assessment from this document.
+To enter TMI 1, all candidates must submit passing scores on the Praxis Core (or replacement) and provide a passing Praxis Subject Assessment from this document.
 Below is general information about these exams, including where to go to sign up, score recipient codes you enter during registration, and substitutions allowed by MDE (for Praxis Core).